Tired Eyes: Lyrics and music

 According to Williamson, "Tired Eyes" and the previous song "Lookout Joe" widen the theme of the Tonight's the Night from the deaths of Whitten and Bruce Berry, who are memorialized in other songs on the album, to turn the album into "an epitaph for an America that has lost its moral compass and for its dead in the jungles of Vietnam as well as in the back streets and barrios of urban America."
 Music critic Johnny Rogan similarly states that with this song Young "extends the [album's] narrative beyond the deaths of Whitten and Berry."
 Uncut contributor Jon Dale says that "Young has moved us out of the immediate hell of his personal life and into the wider, less concrete hells of a community licking its wounds post-Altamont, not bothering to figure out why it all went wrong."
 In a related vein, music journalist David Downing regards "Tired Eyes" and "Lookout Joe" as an attempt to look outward after the "self-laceration" of the earlier songs on the album, but says that the relief is only temporary, as he regards the line "He tried to do his best, but he could not" as standing as "a requiem for Danny, for Bruce, for friends and colleagues, for all who let them die, for the whole goddam circus."

 Reception

-In 2004 Rolling Stone rated "Tonight's the Night" as Young's 18th greatest song.
+In 2004 Rolling Stone rated "Tired Eyes" as Young's 18th greatest song.
 Rolling Stone critic Dave Marsh regarded it among Young's best songs since After the Gold Rush.
 Marsh said:

 The whole [Tonight's the Night] album has pointed to ["Tired Eyes"], song after song building the tightness with the endless repetition of phrases—musical and lyric—until the rasp of the guitars on the rockers and the sweetness of the singing on the weepers begins to grate, aching for release.
 Young's whole career may have been spent in pursuit of this story—remember the sinister black limousines lurking in the shadows of "Mr. Soul" and "Broken Arrow"?—but it is only now that he has found a way to tell the tale so directly.